-- 1. Regular attendance is expected of all students, and is crucial to passing this course.
+- 1. Regular attendance is expected of all students and is crucial to passing this course.
 Students who miss classes will soon find themselves falling behind and failing.
 Lateness will not be tolerated as it interrupts the instructor and fellow classmates. - 2.
-Check Moodle as well as GPRC email on a regular basis.
-Any changes to the Course Timeline or Exam Dates will be communicated on Moodle.
-Students will be held to the deadlines listed on the Course Timeline whether or not those deadlines are spoken about in class.
+Check myClass as well as GPRC email on a regular basis.
+Any changes to the Course Timeline or Exam Dates will be communicated on myClass.
+Students will be held to the deadlines listed on the Course Timeline, whether or not those deadlines are spoken about in class.

-- 3. As per Department Policy, if you miss more than 10 per semester of classes in any course, you may be debarred from the final exam for that course. - 4.
-A certificate (a doctor's or a note from the funeral home) will be required to make up the midterm or final exam.
+- 3. As per Department Policy, if you miss more than 10 per semester of classes in any course, you may be debarred from the final exam for that course. - A certificate (a doctor's or a note from the funeral home) will be required to make up the midterm or final exam.
 You will receive a grade of F if you miss the final.
 Call if you are going to miss a test.
-There may be a deduction of 10% for test rewrites. \\\Verv important:
+There may be a deduction of 10% for test rewrites. \\\Very important:

 Laboratory attendance to each specific experiment is compulsory; a passing grade in the laboratory component is required to pass the course.
 There are NO 'make up' labs in this course.
 Being absent from an experiment will result in a grade of ZERO for that experiment.
-If you fail the lab component of the course, you fail the course.

 Lab reports must be submitted on the required date and at the required time.